Cavuno

 How Cavuno manages expired jobs to protect your SEO and user experience.

 Job boards constantly create and expire content.
-How you handle expired jobs significantly impacts your SEO and user experience.
+How you handle expired jobs affects your SEO and user experience.

 Unlike blog posts that live forever, job listings have a lifecycle: